skienzmatishun/rippreport/content/p/catalyst-alabama-values/index.md

 ---
-title: "CATALYST - ALABAMA VALUES"
+title: CATALYST - ALABAMA VALUES
 date: 2018-05-18
-thumbnail: "img/catalyst-alabama-values.jpg"
+thumbnail: img/catalyst-alabama-values.jpg
 categories:
 - freaky-friday
 tags:
 - catalyst
 - chris-elliott
 - pittman
 - tucker-dorsey
 authors:
 - ripp-report
+alttags: "Chris Elliott in striped prison uniform behind bars, related to his connection to former Governor Bentley and Senate race"
 ---
 Chris Elliott was appointed to the Baldwin County Commission by Governor Robert, boobie grabber, Bentley.
 There is a lot of irony in that appointment and it is not Alabama values.

 {{< socialpreview url="https://www.al.com/news/mobile/index.ssf/2014/07/chris_elliott_appointed_to_bal.html" >}}